Quinoline Yellow

 Codex GSFA Provisions

 Quinoline yellow (INS No. 104) is added to foods and beverages at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission.
-There are currently 8 food categories for which MPLs for quinoline yellow have been adopted in the General Standard of Food Additives.
-Many other applications of quinoline yellow as a color additive in foods and beverages have been proposed and are pending adoption, following completion of the review and comments process.
+There are currently 12 food categories for which MPLs for quinoline yellow have been adopted in the General Standard of Food Additives.
+Other applications of quinoline yellow as a color additive in foods and beverages have been proposed and are pending adoption, following completion of the review and comments process.

 Regulatory Approvals